Jimmy Chin: Climbing career

 In 2008, Chin, Conrad Anker, and Renan Ozturk made their first attempt on the "Shark's Fin", a 1,500-foot blade of granite leading to the summit of 21,000-foot Meru Central, in India's Garhwal Himalaya range.
-They spend 19 days on the wall but are forced to turn back just 100 meters short of the summit.
+They spent 19 days on the wall but were forced to turn back just 100 meters short of the summit.

 In 2009, on an expedition to Chad's remote Ennedi Desert, Chin, Alex Honnold, Renan Ozturk, Mark Synott, and James Pearson made numerous first ascents of sandstone towers and arches.

 Outside of major Himalayan expeditions, Chin has participated in numerous exploratory climbing and skiing expeditions to Baffin Island, Borneo, Mali, Chad, the Pitcairn Islands, Antarctica, and other remote regions of the planet.

 In April 2011, Chin survived a class-4 avalanche in the Grand Tetons, his home mountain range.

 In October 2011 Chin, Conrad Anker and Renan Ozturk made the first ascent of the Shark's Fin route on Meru Central in the Garhwal Himalayas in India.
 They had tried the same climb in 2008, but were forced to turn around 100m from the summit.
 His film of the climb, Meru, was released in theaters in 2015.

 In 2017, Chin and Anker established a new route on Ulvetanna Peak, called The Wolf's Fang, in Queen Maud Land, in Antarctica.

 In 2020, Chin, Anker, Jim Morrison, and Hilaree Nelson climbed and skied Mount Vinson, the highest peak in Antarctica, in a one-day push.
 The team spent less than 48 hours at the mountain.
-They went on to attempt to climb and ski the French Route on Mount Tyree, the second-highest peak in Antarctica but turned around due to high avalanche danger.
+They then attempted to climb and ski the French Route on Mount Tyree, the second-highest peak in Antarctica but turned around due to avalanche danger.

+The Finding of Andrew Irvine's Remains

+In 2024, exactly a century after Irvine's disappearance, an expedition led by Chin recovered a detached foot inside a boot and sock on Rongbuk Glacier.
+The sock was embroidered with 'A.C.
+Irvine' and is believed to be Andrew Irvine's.
+Per Chin, it is suspected the remains had melted out of the glacier about a week prior to discovery.
+Due to the presence of scavenging birds, Chin and his team removed the foot and turned it over to the China Tibet Mountaineering Association, the governmental agency which oversees the North Side of Mount Everest.